-In this area, the Czech Republic adheres to EU legislation as well.
+The Czech Republic adheres to EU legislation.
 The national regulation pertaining to protection of new plant varieties is Act 408/2000, which incorporates the principles of the International Union for the Protection of new Varieties of Plants (UPOV) system.
 The Central Institute in Supervising and Testing (UKZUZ) is the responsible body for this area.
 Czech agricultural associations and non-governmental organizations (NGOs) support the UPOV plant certificate system rather than the patent system.